KohaILS/koha-manual-zh-cn/source/systempreferences.rst

     Novelist Select does not include cover images for the search results and bibliographic detail pages.
-You can choose any other cover image service for this content or you can contract with Ebsco to get access to the :ref:`Baker & Taylor Content Cafe <baker-&-taylor-label>` for an added fee.
+You can choose any other cover image service for this content or you can contract with Ebsco to get access to the :ref:`Baker & Taylor Content Cafe <baker-and-taylor-label>` for an added fee.

 .. _novelistselectenabled-label: